vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 #### Split your code

-You can now start to implement the JS bridge for _MyCoin_.
+You can now start to implement the JS bridge for <i>MyCoin</i>.
 It may need some changes back and forth between the types, your api wrapper, and the differente files.

 The skeleton of `src/families/mycoin/bridge/js.js` should look something like this: